pixsys-electronics/embedded-browser-benchmark/README.md

 **Note: these container have been tested against WP820-A-P2 and WP620-A-P2.
 The P4 family has compatibility problems with Panther drivers of the GPU: for QT, the page shows but it crashes at almost every interaction, while for COG the browser window doesn't appear.
 For a working version with full-library compatibility between the container and the host machine, check [this repo](https://github.com/pixsys-electronics/qt-arm64-demo).**

 ## Results
 The target device is a WP820-A-P2.
+Each resource usage is comprehensive of the basic services running on a web panel (dbus, pixsys-monitor, weston, wp-config, pixsys-portal, NetworkManager).
+The base resources usage, in this case, are:
+- CPU: 1%
+- RAM: 260MB

+The chromium@wp-control and chromium@main-app have been killed to ensure a stable environment.

-Each resource usage is comprehensive of the basic Each web-browser has been tested against 3 different workloads:
+Each web-browser has been tested against 3 different workloads:

 - [browserbench.org](https://browserbench.org/) (speedometer): test the responsiveness